What are Computer Buses?-Types of Computer Buses

 Input/ Output Devices

-The bus is a common path to transfer data and commands between CPU, memory and input devices, and output devices.
+The bus is a common path for transferring data and commands between CPU, memory, input devices, and output devices.
 It is also used to send and receive data from secondary storage.
 The capacity of a bus depends on the number of data lines in it.

 The amount of data that a bus can carry at one time is called bus width.
-A bus with 16 lines can carry 16 bits or 2 bytes at a time.
-A bus with 32 lines can carry 32 bits or 4 bytes at a time.
+A bus with 16 lines can carry 16 bits or 2 bytes at a time, and a bus with 32 lines can carry 32 bits or 4 bytes at a time.
 System buses are part of the motherboard.

 The speed at which data moves from one location to another is called bus clock speed.
-It affects the overall performance of the computer.
-Bus clock speed is measured in units of megahertz (MHz) or millions of clock cycles per second.
+Bus clock speed affects the computer’s overall performance.
+It is measured in megahertz (MHz) or millions of clock cycles per second.

 Data bus

 The data bus is the most common bus.
 It is used to carry data.
-It is an electrical path that connects the CPU, memory, input/output devices, and secondary storage devices.
+An electrical path connects the CPU, memory, input/output devices, and secondary storage devices.
 The bus contains a parallel set of lines.

 The number of lines affects the speed of data transfer between different components.
 A data bus with more lines can carry more data.
 A data bus with 16 lines can carry 16 bits (2 bytes) of data.
 A bus with 32 lines can carry 32 bits (4 bytes) of data.

-A bus is designed in such a way that it can communicate with the components efficiently.
-The buses in old computers could carry only one byte of data.
-The buses used today can carry multiple bytes at one time.
-It improves the speed and performance of the computer system.
+A bus is designed to communicate efficiently with the components.
+The buses in old computers could carry only one byte of data, while the buses used today can carry multiple bytes at once, improving the speed and performance of the computer system.

 Address Bus